Jonathan Harker: In the novel

 Harker is a recently qualified solicitor from Exeter, who is deputed by his employer, Mr. Hawkins, to act as an estate agent for a foreign client named Count Dracula who wishes to move to London.
 Harker discovers in Carfax, near Purfleet, Essex, a dwelling which suits the client's requirements and travels to Transylvania by train in order to consult with him about it.

 At Bistritz, Harker takes a coach to the Borgo Pass, where at midnight another coach drawn by four black horses, waits to take him to Castle Dracula high in the Carpathian Mountains.
 At the castle, Harker is greeted by the mysterious and ominous Count Dracula and finalises the property transaction.
 Soon, however, Harker realises he has been made a prisoner by his host, who is revealed as a vampire.
 Harker also has a dangerous encounter with the three seductive Brides of Dracula, whose designs on him are only thwarted by the intervention of the Count.
 He promises to give Harker to them after his business deal is concluded and gives them a "wiggling bag" (presumed by Harker to be a human child) to appease them.
 Dracula leaves for England and abandons Harker in the castle as a meal for his vampire brides, as he promised them.

-Harker manages to escape, finding refuge at a convent.
+Harker manages to escape from the castle alive, before finding refuge at a convent.
 He suffers a nervous breakdown after his experiences with the vampires; his fiancée, Mina Murray, comes to nurse him back to health with the nuns' help, and marries him there.
 He returns home to England and later sees Dracula in London.
 After learning that Dracula has killed Mina's best friend Lucy Westenra, Harker joins Abraham Van Helsing, John Seward, Arthur Holmwood, and Quincey Morris in a quest to kill the vampire, who has bitten Mina.
 His clerical skills prove very useful for collecting information and tracking down Dracula's London lairs through paperwork.